near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

 ## Usage

 We build and run the cost estimator in the Docker container to make sure config is fully reproducible.
+Please make sure that Docker is given at least 4G of RAM, as running under emulator is rather resouce consuming.
 First fetch appropriate base image, with `docker pull rust`.
 Then create a Docker image with `build.sh`, it will create a Docker image with additional build deps.

+Set `HOST_DIR` environment variable to local folder where relevant sources are present.
+It will be mounted under

 Start container and build estimator with: